Hi! It’s konkaz (@konkazuk) here.

 It is not too much to say that we wouldn’t have been able to survive the 1st long lockdown in the UK due to the COVID-19 pandemic, if it wasn’t for these refreshing environment.

-Without the opportunity given by the 1st UK lockdown, I can say that we would not have yet discovered this splendid natural environment in our neighbourhood.
+Without the opportunity given by the 1st UK lockdown, I can say that we would not have yet discovered such a wonderful natural environment right in our neighbourhood.

-I believe the lockdown divided people into two groups…
+I believe the spring lockdown of 2020 divided people into two groups.

-The 1st group was the one whose general activities such as…
+The 1st group consists of frustrated individuals whose general activities were restricted because…

-whose everyday life is generally engaged to a great extent in order to pay their monthly bills, having little time to spend as a family and even being unaware of what’s going on in their neighborhood.
+The situation was reversed, where everyday life is generally engaged to a great extent in order to pay their monthly bills, having little time to spend as a family and even being unaware of what’s going on in their neighborhood.

-Anyway, it is physically impossible for growing children with full of energy to stay indoors whole day.
+Anyway, it is physically impossible for growing children with full of energy to spend the whole day inside a cramped house.

 Speaking of Hackney Marshes, I only had visited there for a few times before the lockdown, just to take kids down for their annual marathon event called “Hackney School’s challenge”…

-The only impression I had had about the Marshes was a spacious field with a bunch of football goals…
+and the only impression I had had about the Marshes was a vast grass field with a bunch of football goals…

 But it turned out to be much more attractive place to visit…

-If head south from here you will find the kids’ marathon venue which I mentioned earlier, but if you turn left here, there will be some enjoyable spots waiting for you…
+If head south from here you will find the kids’ marathon venue which I mentioned earlier, but if you turn north at this point, there will be some enjoyable spots waiting for you…

 Turning north and walking further down, you will eventually come to a fork in the road.
 Here, you take the right fork and head north and uphill, and you’ll come across the River Lea.

-Cycling is amazing but I also recommend you walking on the trail which is just running by the river.
+Cycling is fantastic, but I also recommend walking on the trail that runs just alongside the river.

-You will meet lots of interesting birds as you walk through, so if you let your kids to have binoculars, I guarantee they will have an extra-exciting day!
+You will encounter lots of interesting birds as you walk along, so if you let your kids have binoculars, I guarantee they will have an even more exciting day!

 Also you will find this one!
 (Very popular among the kids in Japan!)